jooby-project/jooby/md/req.md

 ## flash scope

-The flash scope is designed to transport success and error messages, between requests.
-The flash scope is similar to [Session](#session) but lifecycle is shorter: *data are kept for only one request*.
+The flash scope is designed to transport success and error messages between requests.
+It is similar to a [Session](#session) but the lifecycle is shorter: *data is kept for only one request*.

-The flash scope is implemented as client side cookie, so it helps to keep application stateless.
+The flash scope is implemented as a client side cookie, keeping the application stateless.

 ### usage